-- Rothesay does not knowingly support the financing of any new direct thermal coal activity, including funding of new thermal coal plants or continuation with plans in preconstruction. - Where issuers have thermal coal exposure, we actively target those with clear plans to have minimal coal exposure by the commonly accepted coal exit timeframes of 2030 in OECD countries. - Where an entity has indirect exposure to thermal coal, for example a purely metallurgical coal extraction company which has thermal coal as a by-product, additional review will be undertaken to understand whether the materiality of their exposure warrants an exclusion. - We engage with higher coal exposed entities to actively promote coal exit plans in line with outlined expectations on a regular basis. - Continued inclusion of an issuer in our portfolio depends upon their engagement response and development of these clear targets to support the required reduction in coal exposure.
+- Where an entity has indirect exposure to thermal coal, for example a purely metallurgical coal extraction company which has thermal coal as a by-product, additional review will be undertaken to understand whether the materiality of their exposure indicates elevated risk. - We engage with higher coal exposed entities to actively promote coal exit plans in line with outlined expectations on a regular basis. - Continued inclusion of an issuer in our portfolio depends upon their engagement response and development of these clear targets to support the required reduction in coal exposure.